 Ritz-Carlton Al Wadi Desert

-Arabian Luxury at Dubai’s Best Desert Resorts
+Experience Arabian Luxury at Dubai’s Best Desert Resorts

 by Dubai Travel Planner

-But if you’re conjuring up images of sandy tents, or only the option of nauseating dune bashing and bumpy camel treks, then it’s time to change your perceptions!
+But if you’re conjuring up images of sandy tents or only the option of nauseating dune bashing and bumpy camel treks, then it’s time to change your perceptions!
 There are far more luxurious ways you can enjoy the Dubai desert.

 From glamping-style villa tents to full-scale luxury resorts, we’ve picked out our favourite spots to enjoy the UAE desert in style.
 Whether you’re looking for an action-packed family weekend or seeking out a beautiful day spa or luxurious romantic retreat, you can find them all here in the Dubai desert.